jazzband/django-admin2/docs/reference.rst

 ===========

 Permissions are handled on a per view basis.
-So basically each admin view can hold its own permission handling.
-That way you are very flexible in defining who is allowed to access your edit view without limitting yourself to simple model based permissions (like ``user.has_perm('blog.change_post')``.
+So basically each admin view can hold its own permissions.
+That way you are very flexible in defining who is allowed to access which view.
+For example, the edit view might need some totally different permission checks then the delete view.
+However the add view has nearly the same requirements as the edit view, you just also need to have on extra permission.
+All those scenarios can be handled very easily in **django-admin2**.

-You can attach a permission backend to a view by assigning a list of those to the ``permission_classes`` attribute:
+Since the permission handling is centered around the specific views, this is the place where you attach the permission checking logic to.
+You can assign one or more permission backends to a view by setting the ``permission_classes``
+attribute:

 .. code-block:: python